A Complete Guide to IELTS- Crack It with Confidence

 Competent user

-He generally has an effective command of the language despite some inaccuracies, unnatural language choices, and misunderstandings.
+command of the language despite some inaccuracies, unnatural language choices, and misunderstandings.
 You can use and understand a relatively complex language, particularly in family situations.

 5